dart-lang/site-www/src/language/index.md

 short-title: Dart basics
 ---

-This page shows you how to use each major Dart feature, from variables and operators to classes and libraries, with the assumption that you already know how to program in another language.
+These pages show you how to use each major Dart feature, from variables and operators to classes and libraries, with the assumption that you already know how to program in another language.
 For a briefer, less complete introduction to the language, see the